15 Employee Turnover Statistics To Shape Your Retention

 Statistics that give insights into turnover prevention

-• Only 39% of employees were recognised for their contributions in the three months prior to their last job departure.
+• Only 39% of employees were recognised for their contributions in the three months before their last job departure.

 It is essential to always give positive recognition for great work, as without it, people feel unappreciated, demotivated and unengaged.
 Read our blog on how to make employee appreciation more meaningful.